shubhekshaadhikari/Web-design/README.md

 # webdesign
-Cloning website login page using HTML,CSS for mobile, tablet and desktop screen according to Figma Template
+Cloning login page of website using HTML,CSS for mobile screen according to Figma Template